ggfunnn/DGCS2EDI/README.md

 [![DGCS2EDI ScreenShot][product-screenshot]](https://github.com/ggfunnn/DGCS2EDI)

 This tool allows DGCS System users to generate and mail invoices in EDI format.
 It works as a "translator" of XML invoices from DGCS System.
 With one click of a button you can create and send an invoice to a given customer.
-It makes your and your client live easier.
+It makes your and your client life easier.

 Here's why:
 * You save time on sending an invoice manually